common-voice/community-playbook/sub_pages/maintenance.md

 Requests that take less than 30 mins to deliver and are urgent should be reviewed and deployed in a 2-week cycle E.g  new case study, a new document

-## How to localise the playbook [TBD]
+## How to localize the playbook [TBD]

-We would like to host the playbook on another platform that will enable us to easily localise the playbook.
+We would like to host the playbook on another platform that will enable us to easily localize the playbook.